 Personal relationships play a large role in Indonesian business culture.
 They see trust as key to good business and will be looking for an honest commitment to the relationship from you.
-Their business networks are often comprised of relatives and peers as nepotism is assumed to guarantee trust.
+Their business networks are often comprised of relatives and peers as is assumed to guarantee trust.

 Indonesians generally see themselves as doing business with people, not entities.
 You represent yourself as an individual more than you do your company.
 Therefore, expect them to ask many questions about your family and personal life in an effort to get to know you.
-Sometimes these can come across as direct and overly-personal, but it is not intended this way and they will expect you to ask the same of them.
+Sometimes these can come across as and overly-personal, but it is not intended this way and they will expect you to ask the same of them.
 Doing so in return will signify respect.

-In Indonesian business culture, people believe that good harmony and relations are the most important components to successful business.
+In Indonesian business culture, people believe that good and relations are the most important components to successful business.
 The concept that ‘time is money’ does not translate culturally.
 Instead of being urgently productive, people try to maintain a fun/pleasant atmosphere as they work.
 Therefore, keep in mind that they may take a longer time negotiating and completing things.
 Do not be pushy or insistent on punctuality or speed as displays of aggression or heavy insistence can make Indonesians hesitant of doing business with you.
 Accept that they can be more concerned about having a smooth business negotiation than making a hard-driven profit.

 - Indonesian business culture is hierarchical based on age and position.
-Leadership is paternalistic and the oldest person usually leads discussion.
+Leadership is and the oldest person usually leads discussion.

 - Your Indonesian counterpart may ask for your help or advice.
 It’s a good idea to readily give personal favours when possible.